po0uyan/rust-secure-pass-gen/README.md

           Print version
 ```

-An example output would be as follows for `pass-gen -n -s -c -l 19` prompt:
+An example output would be as follows for `spg -n -s -c -l 19` prompt:

 ```